m7wq/Nitro-Generator/README.md

 # Steps to use Nitro Generator

 1. **Compile the Java File:**
-- Download the code (Zip Download)
+- Download the code (Download ZIP)
 - Extract it
 - Use the javac command to compile the Java file.
 Make sure you are in the src directory: